August-September 2024

 As the name suggests, this hiking trail follows the Mediterranean coast through breathtaking scenery: cliffs, the sea, vineyards, and charming Catalan villages.
 The path starts in Argelès and stretches to Cerbère, a town near the border—32 kilometers (20 miles) of stunning views.
 For us, however, a smaller section was just right—8 kilometers from Port-Vendres to Plage de Paulilles, which we completed in about two and a half hours, not counting our beach and photo breaks.

-From Port Port-Vendres to Plage de Paulilles coastal path:
+From Port-Vendres to Plage de Paulilles coastal path:

 Total distance: 8,75 km